aminlahbib/TTS-Project/README.md

 ## Contributors
 - Amine (project lead & maintainer)
+- Iheb (project lead & maintainer)
 - Open-source collaborators for bug fixes, frontend polish, and QA scripts

 Want to contribute?
 Open an issue, describe the feature/bug, and link to relevant docs or benchmarks.

 ## Acknowledgments
 - Piper TTS, eSpeak-ng, and the broader Rhasspy ecosystem for high-quality multilingual voices
-- OpenAI and Ollama teams for reliable LLM APIs and local model tooling
+- Ollama team for reliable local LLM tooling
 - The community around Rust audio/ML crates that power low-latency inference here

 ## License